 It's pretty unrealistic to assume that I'll stick to whatever I'm doing at home 100% of the time while I'm on vacation.
 Whether that is eating or exercising, vacation is a chance to let loose a little, even for a frequent traveler.
-BUT it is not a chance or even a reason to completely abandon all your goals and do whatever you want.
+But a vacation is not a reason to completely abandon all of your goals and do whatever you want.
 I certainly loosen up my standards a bit, but I still like to stick to "the plan" more than 50% of the time.
-That might seem like a shockingly low number, but remember that I have managed to build some pretty solid habits and can probably meet that goal without even trying.
+That might seem like a shockingly low number, but remember that I have built some pretty solid habits and can meet that goal without too much struggle.

 If you expect yourself to stick to your plan completely that will likely cause unnecessary stress...and vacation is about relaxing and feeling good about yourself, not being stressed.
 So how do you balance your healthy habits with your vacation vibes?
 Here are some tips: